How to Become a Physical Therapist Assistant (and Why You Should)

 When it comes to healthcare workers, most people probably don’t think of physical therapist assistants.
 But the truth is that they play a critical role in the healthcare system.
 This is evident in the rapid growth in the field.

-In fact, PTAs are among the top 10 fastest growing occupations in the next decade, according to the U.S. Bureau of Labor Statistics (BLS).1 Physical therapist assistant jobs are projected to increase 27 percent through 2028, which is more than five times faster than the BLS’ reported average for all occupations.1
+In fact, PTAs are among the top 10 fastest growing occupations in the next decade, according to the U.S. Bureau of Labor Statistics (BLS).1 Physical therapist assistant jobs are projected to increase 12 percent through 2030, which is three times faster than the BLS’ reported average for all occupations.1

 Like many other healthcare jobs, the aging baby boomer generation is creating a spike in demand as retirements and age-related health issues grow.
 Physical therapists are also expected to rely more heavily on PTAs in order to reduce the cost of physical therapy services.